Perolanegra/ng-forum/projects/release-feature-toggle/README.md

   #### Baixando a lib ####

-  Vá até a pasta assets/libs deste repositório e faça o download o arquivo referente a lib.
+  Vá até a pasta assets/libs deste repositório e faça o download do arquivo referente a lib.
   Siga para o primeiro passo de instalação no topo do Informativo.

   #################################################